simonsdave/yar/tests/load/base-docker-container-host/README.md

 Creating a base Docker Container Host [box](http://docs.vagrantup.com/v2/boxes.html) is simple.
-Let's start from sractch assuming you don't even have the yar source code.
+Let's start from scratch assuming you don't even have the yar source code.

 * first we'll get the source code and pre-reqs